ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 - "Item 1, item 2, and item 3."

-It's easier to read that way and helps avoid confusion.
+It is easier to read that way and helps avoid confusion.
 The primary exception to this you will see is in PR, where it is traditional not to use serial commas because it is often the style of journalists.

 Commas are always important, considering the vast difference in meanings of the following two statements.